Peter Lerpiniere

 Peter Lerpiniere (born 3 February 1957) is a male British former swimmer.
 Lerpiniere competed in the men's 200 metre backstroke at the 1976 Summer Olympics.
-At the ASA National British Championships he won the 200 metres backstroke title in 1975.
+At the ASA National British Championships he won the 200 metres backstroke title in 1975 and 1976.

 Lerpiniere attended Millfield School from 1971 to 1976.
-After his swimming career, he worked as an Instructor at Canterbury Christ Church University teaching in the School of Law, Criminal Justice and Computing.
+After his swimming career he completed 30 years Police Service, a further 6 years training recruits and then as a lecturer at Canterbury Christ Church University teaching in the School of Law, Criminal Justice and Computing.